 Why has Google penalised my Website?

-Google will never give away it’s trade secrets but following are my top 10 reasons why your site could have been penalised.
+Google will never give away its trade secrets but the following are my top 10 reasons why your site could have been penalised.

 1. Dodgy backlinks

-Easy enough to do and the sale of supposed high value links online is rampant.
-What ever you do, never engage with link vendors who claim that buying links from them will elevate your rankings.
+Easy enough to do and the sale of supposed high-value links online is rampant.
+Whatever you do, never engage with link vendors who claim that buying links from them will elevate your rankings.
 Google is all over this and will pick up on this type of activity immediately.
 Do this at your own peril, but you have been warned.
+Also, watch out for Private Blog Networks as this is a common practice by many SEO agencies that simply place your link on a whole bunch of sites they own along with all their clients.

 Heavy images and outdated software can make sites extremely large and deliver a really bad user experience.
 If your site is not quick to load then don’t expect Google to rank it.
 There are programs out there that can reduce image size and load times.
 Use them and then test your site constantly so that it’s loading quickly.